 Tennis ball machines use different mechanical methods to throw balls, and they come with different features designed to add different spins, variety, realism and convenience to a practice session.
-Used properly, ball machines can help you improve your game against a live opponent.
+Understanding some basic facts about tennis ball machines can help you improve your game against a live opponent.

 Two Types of Throwing Methods